swiftstream/IDE/README.md

 # Swift Stream IDE

-**Swift Stream** is a powerful **IDE** for VS Code that enhances your ability to work with Swift projects beyond the traditional iOS/macOS ecosystem.

 Are you tired of dealing with broken projects over time, struggling to set up Swift with its many platform-specific nuances, or simply curious about trying Swift on **non-Apple platforms**?
 This extension is here to help!

-For the best experience, we recommend using it with the **[Xcode Theme](https://marketplace.visualstudio.com/items?itemName=MateoCERQUETELLA.xcode-12-theme)** extension.
+**Swift Stream** is a powerful **IDE** for VS Code that enhances your ability to work with Swift projects beyond the traditional iOS/macOS ecosystem.

 ## 🐳 Containerized Swift Development